apache/arrow/docs/source/cpp/examples/dataset_skyhook_scan_example.rst

 The file ``cpp/examples/arrow/dataset_skyhook_scan_example.cc``
-located inside the source tree contains an example of using Skyhook to offload filter and projections to a Ceph cluster.
+located inside the source tree contains an example of using Skyhook to offload filters and projections to a Ceph cluster.

 Instuctions
 --------------------